LinogeFly/twitch-language-filter/README.md

 - Write small user guide
 - Add support for building as a userscript
-- Page shouldn't refresh if users selects new langue that's the same as a previous one
+- Page shouldn't refresh if users selects new language that's the same as a previous one

 ## Bugs